vertexclique/nuclei/README.md

 ## Configurations

 ### Evented IO backend

-When `iouring` feature gate is not enabled.
-On Linux `epoll` would be used.
+When the `iouring` feature gate is not enabled, the platforms evented backend is used.
+For example, on Linux, `epoll` would be used.

 ### Executor

 Executor is by default set to Bastion's executor.
 If you want to use different executor, you can use one of the available runtimes with one of these features:
 `bastion`, `asyncstd`, `tokio`, `smol`.